joshcarp/epicportfol.io/service-documentation/itproject/itproject.md

 ### <a name=authenticate-registerFirebase></a>authenticate registerFirebase
-Register is used to register a user and acquire a jwt
+registerFirebase is used to register a user and acquire a JWT

 <details>
 <summary>Sequence Diagram</summary>